aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 A conclusion is simply the place where you got tired of thinking.
+> 🥠 Ask not what your fortune cookie can do for you but what you can do for your fortune cookie.

-Last update: Fri Jan 14 05:08:10 2022
+Last update: Sat Jan 15 05:07:43 2022